intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 The goal of improving privacy and trust on the Internet does not necessarily need to remove the ability for network elements to perform beneficial functions.
-We should instead improve the way that these functions are achieved and design new protocols to support explicit collaboration where it is seen as beneficial.
+We should instead improve the way that these functions are achieved and design new ways to support explicit collaboration where it is seen as beneficial.
 As such our goals should be:

 * To ensure that information is distributed intentionally, not accidentally;